Mahdi Hashi: Lawyer's question over 'rendition'

 If convicted of all charges, each defendant faces a mandatory minimum sentence of 30 years and a maximum sentence of life in prison.

-Mr Hussain, who acts for Mr Hashi's family, said: "This has all the hallmarks of a rendition whereby somebody is picked up secretly and transferred into secret detention and thereafter transferred to another jurisdiction and here it's the Americans.'Kidnap him'
+Mr Hussain, who acts for Mr Hashi's family, said: "This has all the hallmarks of a rendition whereby somebody is picked up secretly and transferred into secret detention and thereafter transferred to another jurisdiction and here it's the Americans.

 "Here is a young lad from London, has lived in London most of his life, has travelled to Somalia to meet his family and then he is picked up.